Point of Sale

 Under the Cost Plus pricing model, higher transaction volumes and a varied card mix make up for the additional fees you may have to pay when diners use higher-end credit cards and various payment types.

-Other pricing models don’t break down the credit card mix in the same way on monthly statements.
-For example, a Flat Fee pricing model charges a percentage-based fee plus a dollar amount for each transaction.
+Unlike the Cost Plus pricing model, other pricing models don’t break down the credit card mix in the same way on monthly statements.
+For example, a Fixed Rate or Flat Fee pricing model charges a percentage-based fee plus a dollar amount for each transaction.

 % of total check + transaction fee = total processing fee